 Michael Baugh CDBC CPDT-KSA

-Now let’s look at the exact same scenario again.
+Now let’s look at the same scenario again.
 The only thing we will change this time is how we think about the situation.
-Our dog still jumps on the visitor, but instead of thinking poorly (and inaccurately) about him we notice that the dog is behaving the same way many dogs do.
+Our dog still jumps on the visitor, but instead of thinking poorly (and inaccurately) about him, we notice the dog is behaving the same way many dogs do.
 We may feel some comfort knowing that behavior can change (if my dog learned to jump on people, he can also learn other things).
 There are no feelings of hopelessness or anger.
-We can take calm rational action.
+We can take calm, rational action.
 We can teach our dog some new skills.

-The point here is that dog training really does start in our head.
+Dog training really starts in our head.
 Yes, it involves timing, eye-hand coordination, knowledge and skill.
 But you can throw all that stuff out the window if you’re not in the right frame of mind.
 It’s time to weed out some of that negative thinking.

-• Step One: Be aware of your own negative thoughts.
+Step One: Be aware of your own negative thoughts.
 Some of them are just plain obvious.
-If you’re mumbling “stupid dog,” then you can pretty much chalk that up as a negative thought.
-But others might be a bit subtler.
+If you’re mumbling “stupid dog,” then you can chalk that up as a negative thought.
+But others might be subtler.
 Here’s my favorite way to identify a negative thought in dog training.
-Ask yourself, “Does this belief or way of thinking help me train my dog or does it just upset me and leave me confused?
-If it’s the latter then discard the thought.
+Ask yourself, “Does this belief or way of thinking help me train my dog, or does it just upset me and leave me confused?”
+If it’s the latter, then discard the thought.
 It’s negative and therefore useless to you.

-• Step Two: Think happy thoughts.
+Step Two: Think happy thoughts.
 It worked for Tinker Bell and Peter Pan.
 No, I’m not kidding!
 Think happy thoughts and imagine where you can go with your dog.
 I suggest you start by speaking well of your dog.
-When you get a chance tell someone how smart your dog is or what a fast learner she is.
+When you get a chance, tell someone how smart your dog is or what a fast learner she is.
 Then take it a step further by telling your dog how wonderful you think she is.
 Maybe she’ll understand you.
 Maybe she won’t.
-But by verbalizing positive thinking you will automatically begin to think more productively about your dog and training.
+But by verbalizing positive thinking, you will automatically think more productively about your dog and training.

-• Step Four: Build on success.
-Make positive thinking a way of life just as you have with positive training.
-The fewer negative beliefs there are getting in the way the more you will succeed.
-The more you succeed the more confident and positive your thinking will become.
+Step Four: Build on success.
+Make positive thinking a way of life, just as you have with positive training.
+The fewer negative beliefs there are getting in the way, the more you will succeed.
+The more you succeed, the more confident your thinking will become.
 You can see how this quickly snowballs into ultimate success.

 Think well.
 Feel good.
 Act it out.